redbooth/viper-module-generator/README.md

 gem push vipergen-0.1.gem
 ```
 Then you'll be asked for your credentials in order to make the update in the repo (http://guides.rubygems.org/publishing/)

+### Add a new template
+Are you interested in VIPER and you would like to contribute with this gem adding new templates?
+Feel free to do it.
+It's pretty easy.
+You've just to:
+- Create a folder inside `templates` with the name of your template
+- You'll have to create inside the templates in both languages, Swift and Objective-C (get inspired from existing templates)
+- Use the word VIPER where you want the name to be replaced in.
+- Report it as a PR in this repo updating the gem version in Gemspec.

 ## Resources
 - Rspec documentation: http://rubydoc.info/gems/rspec-expectations/frames